Sarileru Neekevvaru: India

 The Times of India critic Neeshita Nyayapati, rated the film 3/5 stars and stated, "Sarileru Neekevvaru definitely has its moments but Anil Ravipudi’s bloated narrative that tries too hard."
 On performances, Nyayapati noted that Babu did a "good job of playing a man who will serve the country, crack jokes and protect," while also appreciating Vijayashanthi's role.
-She felt that DSP's music was "okay" and action by Ram-Lakshman was "engaging", but Ratnavelu's cinematography was "unfortunately overshadowed by subpar VFX shots."
-The editor of India Today, Janani K, rated the film 2/5 stars and wrote, "Mahesh Babu film is utterly disappointing."
-She stated that "Screenplay is replete with disjointed stories that are forced together."
-Janani also criticized the fake rape scene in the film, "The audacity to involve the heroine’s mother in faking a rape scene should be called out," she added.
+She felt that DSP's music was "okay" and action by Ram-Lakshman was "engaging", but Ratnavelu's cinematography was "unfortunately overshadowed by subpar VFX shots.".
+Jeevi of Idlebrain rated the film 3/5 stars, praising Mahesh Babu's entertaining performance and charisma despite the weak storyline.
+The highlights include Mahesh Babu, entertainment, and commercial elements, but the second half is slow and goes off track.